orb-community/pktvisor-website/docs/about.md

 - Perform centralized fleet management, allowing you to configure heartbeats, tagging, and grouping for each of the pktvisor agents
 - Orchestrate data-set policies that specify the type of data to extract from each agent

-In terms of metrics, pktvisor has built-in support for DNS, DHCP, and L2/L3 network data via packet capture, dnstap, sFlow, among other input methods and is easily extendable for other protocols.
+In terms of metrics, pktvisor has built-in support for DNS, DHCP, and L2/L3 network data via [packet capture](https://en.wikipedia.org/wiki/Packet_analyzer), [dnstap](https://dnstap.info/), [sFlow](https://en.wikipedia.org/wiki/SFlow), [NetFlow](https://en.wikipedia.org/wiki/NetFlow)/[IPFIX](https://en.wikipedia.org/wiki/IP_Flow_Information_Export), among other input methods and is easily extendable for other protocols.

 For a complete list of **metrics currently collected by pktvisor**, look [here](https://github.com/ns1labs/pktvisor/wiki/Current-Metrics).